ssfsx17/ffpnp/Jobs/Artist.md

 | 7 |
 | 8 |
 | 9 |
-| 10 | Prestige Job: Sketch Artist
+| 10 | Prestige Job Title: Sketch Artist
 |    | Job Support: Artbook - Once an enemy is Sketched, it is also permanently recorded in an artbook.
 Sketch is now able to use enemies recorded in the artbook.
 | 11 |
 | 12 |